sassbreak/sassbreak.github.io/_posts/2015-04-15-ruby-sass-libsass-differences.md

 The best part about using LibSass is compiling speed.
 LibSass runs and compiles style sheets significantly faster than Ruby Sass&mdash;up to [4000% faster](http://www.moovweb.com/blog/libsass/)!
 Take a look at this [compile time comparison](http://www.solitr.com/blog/2014/01/css-preprocessor-benchmark/) between Sass, LibSass, and other CSS preprocessors.

 ##Compatibility with Ruby Sass
 LibSass isn't perfect, though.
-Developers are still hesitant about moving their codebase over to LibSass because it's behind Ruby Sass when it comes to certain features.
+Developers are still hesitant about moving their codebases over to LibSass because it's behind Ruby Sass when it comes to certain features.

 For example, `@at-root`, `@error`, and many of the [new features of Sass 3.4](http://www.phase2technology.com/blog/everything-you-need-to-know-about-sass-3-4/) are not supported in LibSass.
 For an extensive list of the inconsistencies between Sass, LibSass, and older Sass engines, take a look at [sass-compatibility.github.io](http://sass-compatibility.github.io).